frankshearar/Home/Deprecate-packages.md

 2. In addition to the above, there is no mechanism for the package authors to suggest a new package or a new version to the package consumers where the issue (due to which the package was deprecated) has been fixed.

 ## Out of scope
 * Deprecating packages because it contains a vulnerability.
-This is a separate feature and is maintained here: [TBD](tbd)
+This is a separate feature and is maintained here: [\[Security\] Flag vulnerable packages #8087](https://github.com/NuGet/Home/issues/8087)

 ## Solution
 ### Marking a package as vulnerable (Server)